VarunKadapatti2007/corruptify/README.md

 # Key features include:
 ✅ Custom Attribute Inputs: Users can specify the desired filename, select from various file extensions (e.g., txt, pdf, jpg), and set the file size in kilobytes.

-✅ Dynamic Validation: To ensure data integrity, the "Warpify" application performs real-time validation.
-It prevents users from entering negative file sizes and provides immediate feedback by disabling the "Download" button and displaying error messages.
+✅ Dynamic Validation: To ensure data integrity, the "Corruptify" application performs real-time validation..

 ✅ Secure File Downloads: When all attributes are valid, users can click the "Download" button, and the application generates a corrupted file with the specified parameters.
 The file is then made available for download.